28 Jul - 14 min read

-If you’re looking to “park” a large sum of cash and earn the most interest with the least hassle, the Alliance SavePlus account is the top choice.
-The only requirement to unlock the 2.50% p.a. interest is to maintain account balances above RM200,000.
+If you’re looking to “park” a large sum of cash and earn the most interest with the least hassle, the Alliance SavePlus account is one of the top choices.
+The only requirement to unlock the 2.25% p.a. interest is to maintain account balances above RM400,000.

 Even though it is technically classified as a current account, there really isn’t that much difference between the Alliance SavePlus account and other savings accounts in this list.
 Plus, if you maintain an account balance of above RM10,000 every month, you will also enjoy waivers for the following transactions: MEPS withdrawals, interbank funds transfers, interbank GIRO, and even the debit card annual fee.

 Like the StanChart Privilege$aver and RHB Smart Account, the OCBC 360 account offers bonus interest when you perform certain transactions with your OCBC online banking account as well as OCBC credit or debit cards.
 The base interest is also set at 0.05% p.a., but the three additional transactions (Deposit, Pay, and Spend) yield a bonus interest of 0.70% p.a. each, offering up to 2.15% p.a. altogether.

 First, you simply need to deposit a minimum of RM500 every month into the OCBC 360 account to earn a 0.70% p.a. bonus interest.
 An additional 0.70% p.a. will be given when you pay at least three bills with your OCBC online banking facility in a month.
 This includes credit card bills, loans, as well as JomPay bill payments!
 Finally, a further 0.70% p.a. interest will be credited when you spend at least RM500 on your OCBC credit or debit card, bringing the total interest to 2.15% p.a. for that month.